 You’ll love, love, love this rich, hearty, fiber packed soup!
+Perfect to make this week.
 It tastes very similar to the pasta e fagioli at Olive Garden.
 It’s one of the lowest-fat items on the Olive Garden menu, with 2.5 of fat per serving.
 My recipe actually contains more calories than theirs does because I’ve added more beans and veggies.
 The skinny for 1 cup of soup, 156 calories, 2 grams fat, 6 grams of fiber and 4 Weight Watchers POINTS PLUS.
 So flavorful, this recipe makes a TON of soup to stock your freezer with.
 It’s great as a first course or make the serving size 1½ to 2 cups and it becomes a very filling main-course soup.
 You’ll want to add this satisfying dish to your soup repertoire.
 It’s a keeper for sure!

 Prep Time: 15 minutes